The Garden Grazer

 Instructions

-• In a large mixing bowl, combine all wet ingredients and stir.
+• In a large mixing bowl, combine all wet ingredients and whisk well to combine.
 (Soften the peanut butter in the microwave first if needed.)

-• Then add dry ingredients.
-Stir well until cocoa powder clumps are dissolved and combined.
+• Then add the dry ingredients.
+Stir well until the cocoa powder clumps are dissolved and combined.

-• Pour mixture into an 8 x 8 glass baking dish.
-Gently stir to evenly disperse the oats.
+• Pour the mixture into an 8 x 8" baking dish.
+Gently stir to evenly disperse the oats, and lightly press down so they're mostly submerged in the liquid.
 Sprinkle more chocolate chips on top if desired.

-• Bake for 35-40 minutes.
-Serve with sliced bananas, berries, a drizzle of peanut butter, etc.
+• Bake for about 35 minutes.* Then remove from oven and let cool for about 5-10 minutes.
+Serve with sliced bananas, berries, a drizzle of peanut butter, splash of milk, etc.

 Notes